 - Make a list of the home staging techniques you'll use.
 Start with the easiest one today!

-- Find the lowest mortgage rates with our mortgage rates finder.
+- Find the lowest mortgage rates for your new home with our mortgage tool.

 - Is clutter an issue for you?
-Then don't miss these tips on eliminating clutter.
+Then don't miss these tips for eliminating clutter.

 Share your thoughts about this article with the editor.